• Who we are

 President

-Karine was previously employed by the International Federation for Human Rights (FIDH).
+She also worked at the International Federation for Human Rights (FIDH).

 Ms Aisha Gilani (United Kingdom)